 The only way any people's culture can survive alongside others is through understanding, tolerance and mutual respect.
 We believe that this comes through education.

-Our documentaries about indigenous peoples offer unique insights into, and understanding of, cultures beyond our own.
-They are the perfect medium to introduce yourself, your children or your students to cultural education and sensitivity.
-You'll also have the satisfaction of knowing that proceeds contribute to the education of indigenous peoples and help us to fulfill our mission — education for and about indigenous peoples.
+Our documentaries about indigenous peoples, their culture and their knowledge offer unique insights into, and understanding of, cultures beyond our own.
+They are the perfect medium to introduce yourself, your group, your children or your students to cultural education and sensitivity.
+You'll also have the satisfaction of knowing that proceeds contribute to the education of indigenous peoples and help us to fulfill our mission — spreading indigenous education, knowledge and science.

-Peoples of the World: Southeast Asia, explores the changing lives and cultures of the indigenous peoples of Southeast Asia.
+Indigenous Peoples of Southeast Asia (Peoples of the World: Southeast Asia, 2010), explores the changing lives and cultures of the indigenous peoples of Southeast Asia.

-Peoples of the World: The Maya, explores the history, legacy and modern world of the Maya peoples.
+Ancient and Modern Mayan Peoples (Peoples of the World: The Maya, 2016), explores the history, legacy and modern world of the indigenous Mayan peoples.

-Our third documentary, Peoples of the World: The Andes is currently in pre-production.
+Our next documentary, Peoples of the World: The Andes is currently in pre-production.
 No release date has yet been announced.